 “Nothing,” Ginny said tersely.
 “Go away, Ron.”
 She kept on walking without looking at him.

 “Rubbish,” he responded, trying to step in front of her.
 “What’s up between you and Harry?”

-Ron’s protective instincts might have been endearing, except that he was so aggressive about it, even towards the people he was supposedly protecting – Hermione and Ginny, most of the time.
+Ron’s protective instincts might have been endearing, except that he was so aggressive about it.
 His bad attitude and tendency to overreact did not make him a prime candidate to pour your heart out to.

 “Get out of it,” Ginny snapped.
 “Keep your nose out of business that isn’t yours.”

-“Look, if Harry’s doing something to upset you, I’ll straighten it out…”
+“Look, if Harry’s doing something to upset you, I’ll sort him out…”

-Ginny snorted – exactly how was Ron going to “straighten out” anybody, much less Harry Potter? – but she stopped walking and turned to face him.
+Ginny snorted – exactly how was Ron going to sort out anybody, much less Harry Potter? – but she stopped walking and turned to face him.
 She really did not want to talk to him about this, but she didn’t need her sodding brother thinking she was a damsel in distress, too.
 It was bad enough getting it from Harry.

 She glared at Ron for a moment as his expression transitioned from anxious to thoroughly confused.
 Idiot, she thought.

 She sighed and adopted a tone of voice that one uses when explaining something quite simple to a small child for the fifteenth time.